wigy/chronicles_of_grunt/README.md

 ### Task: `verify`

-Run syntax checker for project files.
-Alternatively `verify:js` can be used to verify Javascript code and `verify:css` can be used to verify CSS.
+Run syntax checker for all project files having validation.
+Alternatively `verify:js` can be used to verify Javascript code, `verify:python` to run *PEP8* on Python files or `verify:css` to verify CSS.

 ### Task: `version`:*version*